rajanbhandari09/Java-Multithreading-Comparison-Study/README.md

 Used bash scripts to parse open source projects from GitHub and extracted Lines of Java code, multithreading constructs to generate consolidated metrics report.

+**Instruction for using bash scripts**

+Bash scripts need to be executed in the root directory of the project to be analyzed.
+Paths need to be changed for metrics file (multithreadingconstructs.txt) and output files (output.xls & extendedoutput.xls) as per the desired folder structures.

 **2. [Threadsafe](https://marketplace.eclipse.org/content/threadsafe)**

 Used open source tool Threadsafe to statically analzye projects and report issues like data races, atomicity violation and incorrect use of java.util.concurrent.